johnfairh/swift-sass/README.md

 ```

 The Swift package bundles the embedded Dart Sass compiler for macOS and Linux
-(specifically Ubuntu Focal/20.04 64-bit).
-For other platforms you will need
+(specifically Ubuntu Focal/20.04 64-bit) both x86_64 and arm64.
+The correct
+binary is selected at build time.
+The selection is made based on the host
+architecture though -- so if you want to cross-compile you'll need to assemble
+the results manually.

-to either download the correct version from
+For other platforms you will need to either download the correct version from
 [the release page](https://github.com/sass/dart-sass-embedded/release) or build
 it manually, ship it as part of your program's distribution, and use
 [this initializer](https://johnfairh.github.io/swift-sass/sassembedded/types/compiler.html?swift#initeventloopgroupprovidertimeoutimportersfunctions).